tommygeiger/tuner/README.md

 ## Local Development

-This assumes you have node js installed:
+This assumes you have node js installed, if you don't:
 ```
 brew install node
 ```